-With 35 different in-home health diagnostic tests now on offer, Everlywell raises $50 million to expand
+With 35 different in-home health diagnostic tests now on offer, EverlyWell raises $50 million to expand

 “We do not sell or share data or results,” Cheek says. “[Except] to share with the physician network — they have to be able to review the medical information from the physician and the lab-testing network.”

-Backing the company’s latest investment round are longtime investors Goodwater Capital, Next Coast Ventures, and NextGen Venture Partners along with new investor Highland Capital Partners.
+Backing the company’s latest investment round are longtime investors Goodwater Capital, Next Coast Ventures and NextGen Venture Partners, along with new investor Highland Capital Partners.

 “Lab testing is arguably one of the most important steps in preventing and managing illness, but has been largely ignored by digital health companies,” said Eric Kim, managing partner at Goodwater Capital, in a statement.
 “With a clear consumer pain point and a strong executive team that integrates both consumer and healthcare expertise, EverlyWell is successfully navigating an entrenched industry to offer consumers an opportunity to take charge of their own health.”